UK 261 Flight Delay & Cancellation Compensation - Know Your Rights

 - Meals, transport, and accommodation when applicable.

-Please note that under the UK261 regulations, you may not be entitled to compensation if your flight delay or cancellation is caused by extraordinary circumstances like extreme weather, security risks, political unrest, etc.
+Please note that under the UK 261 regulations, you may not be entitled to compensation if your flight delay or cancellation is caused by extraordinary circumstances, such as extreme weather, security risks, or political unrest.

 How to Claim UK 261 Flight Compensation